dwmorrell/WeLoveMovies/README.md

 # WeLoveMovies Server

 This is the backend server for the WeLoveMovies frontend [repo](https://github.com/dwmorrell/WeLoveMovies-Front-End).
 Created using Node.js, Knex.js, and Express.js.
+The deployed site can be found here: https://we-love-movies-client.onrender.com

  ## Features
  - Built an API using RESTful design principles